Their leaving early means I get time to spend milking Ol’ Bessie. She totally ignores me, obviously missing Seamus, the new kid in town.

 “Must mean y’all likes me,” Jace concludes.
 “At least likes being abused.”

 “Next time I’ll wring yer scrawny neck.”

-While the reunion is going on, Vic sets up with a spare electric guitar.
-It was beat up and out of tune, just what Vic is used to.
+While the reunion goes on, Vic sets up with a spare electric guitar.
+It is beat up and out of tune, just what Vic is used to.
 He starts the leads to ‘One Toke.”

 “Do you miss him?”

 “Sure thing, but I know Tommy needs someone to love, so it’s okay.”

 “So your answer is that you do miss him?”